-The goals of the FGYA are achieved through a series of projects developed cooperatively by members, in consultation with government agencies and other experts in growth and yield.
+The goals of the FGYA are being achieved through a series of projects developed cooperatively by members, in consultation with government agencies and other experts in growth and yield.
 Projects of the FGYA are designed to forecast and validate yields for treatment regimes and site conditions of interest to all members, in order to provide a credible and reliable basis for supporting and defending timber supply analyses and assumptions.
 Yield forecasts are defined here as quantitative estimates of future stand timber yields, agreed by the scientific and regulatory community as the most probable outcome of the treatment regime being applied to the range of stand and site conditions specified.

-Validation includes the establishment or adoption of well-designed and replicated field trials, and their periodic remeasurement to compare actual results against forecasts.
+Validation will involve the establishment or adoption of well-designed and replicated field trials, and their periodic re-measurement to compare actual results against forecasts.

-Quantitatively, the benefit of a project to each member varies, and is determinable only by the individual member.
-During project definition, members can, and have, set forward those questions, issues and priorities that relate to their particular interests, and can participate actively in design, approval, implementation, and evaluation of the project.
-By these means, the qualitative value of projects is assured, and the benefits to be achieved through collective effort and pooled resources will far exceed the outcomes of individual efforts in similar endeavours.
+Quantitatively, the benefit of a project to each member will vary, and will be determinable only by the individual member.
+It is expected that each member will bring to the table during project definition those questions, issues and priorities that relate to their particular interests, and will participate actively in design, approval, implementation, and evaluation of the project.
+By these means, the qualitative value of projects will be assured, and the benefits to be achieved through collective effort and pooled resources will far exceed the outcomes of individual efforts in similar endeavours.

 The nature of tree growth requires the program to be long-term and ongoing.
-Continually improved forecasts are being developed of the growth and yield parameters being tested, using the best models and data available when projects are initiated and each time they are re-measured.
-Amendments to Forest Management Agreements in Alberta continue to emphasize the importance of growth and yield in support of detailed forest management planning.
+Continually improved forecasts will be made of the growth and yield parameters being tested, using the best models and data available when the project is initiated and each time it is re-measured.
+Recent amendments to Forest Management Agreements in Alberta emphasize the importance of growth and yield in support of detailed forest management planning.

-Detailed methods are specified in project plans and experimental designs.
-Measured variables include (a) stand and site parameters prior to or at time of treatment, and silvicultural treatment parameters, and / or (b) stand and site parameters at benchmark stand development stages.
-These variables are intended to include, or be stratified by, a common ecological site classification system.
-Forecast variables include future stand conditions, and timber yields from intermediate (if applicable) and final harvests, at utilization standards agreed by the members.
+Detailed methods will be specified in project plans and experimental designs.
+Measured variables will include (a) stand and site parameters prior to or at time of treatment, and silvicultural treatment parameters, and / or (b) stand and site parameters at benchmark stand development stages.
+These variables will include, or be stratified by, a common ecological site classification system.
+Forecast variables will include future stand conditions, and timber yields from intermediate (if applicable) and final harvests, at utilization standards agreed by the members.

-Recognized scientific experts in growth and yield, silviculture, biometrics, tree nutrition, and forest ecology are encouraged to review project plans and results, and / or participate in analyses.
+Recognized scientific experts in growth and yield, silviculture, biometrics, tree nutrition, and forest ecology will review project plans and results, and / or participate in analyses.
 Meetings will be held at least once a year, to which experts will be invited to attend and participate.
 Formal peer review will be encouraged through the publication of project results.
 Use of field trials for demonstration and ancillary research purposes will be promoted.